metamatong/COMP2522Project/README.md

 The goal of this project is to create three distinct games showcasing proper Java coding techniques, data structures, OOP design, file I/O, and user interaction via both console menus and a graphical user interface (GUI).
 The three games are:

-- **WordGame**: A text-based geography trivia game (played in the terminal).
+- **WordGame**: A text-based geography trivia javaFXGame (played in the terminal).
 - **NumberGame**: A GUI-based puzzle where players must place generated numbers in ascending order.
-- **MyGame**: A unique, original game idea created with the help of an AI assistant—while still following the coding patterns and style guidelines learned in this course.
+- **MyGame**: A unique, original javaFXGame idea created with the help of an AI assistant—while still following the coding patterns and style guidelines learned in this course.

 The user navigates between these games via the `Main` class, which presents a menu in an infinite loop until the user decides to quit.